 Of course, any new developments in translation quality do not always mean a more accurate translation.
 Technological breakthroughs often address the question of speed rather than accuracy.
-Here in Australia, the bulk of translation work is done by those who have achieved NAATI translation accreditation and it is not a standard that the average translator is willing to lose because they have leaned to a new technology that appears at first sight to mean faster work and therefore more work and higher returns.
+Here in Australia, the bulk of translation work is done by NAATI-certified translators and it is not a standard that the average translator is willing to lose because they have learned a new technology that appears at first sight to mean faster work and therefore more work and higher returns.

 So, what were the main trends in translation in 2015 that got the industry talking and thinking?

-The growth in demand for cloud based translation tools is probably the most significant trend throughout the year.
+The growth in demand for cloud-based translation tools is probably the most significant trend throughout the year.
 Cloud services have become one of the most important services for small businesses or freelancers who either can’t afford or haven’t got the expertise or confidence to use tools themselves.
-Cloud based translation software is available at a very reasonable cost to translators anywhere and provided by a number of key companies.
+Cloud-based translation software is available at a very reasonable cost to translators anywhere and is provided by a number of key companies.